M3taKn1ght/Blog-Repo/Weatherstation/Weatherstation_Part1/README.md

 and adding the following libaries
 1. NTPClient
-2. NTPClientLib
-3. WiFi
+2. WiFi
-4. Adafruit SSD1306
+3. Adafruit SSD1306
-5. ArduinoJson
+4. ArduinoJson
-6. Time
+5. Time

-and uploading the ion-File to NodeMCU, the result looks like
+and uploading the ion-File (**after modifing the TODOs**) to NodeMCU, the result looks like

 ![LiveView](images/LiveView.jpg)